Stephen C. Pepper

 as “the creative faculty of presenting aesthetic ideas,” adding “I shall have

-an opportunity hereafter of dealing more fully with ideas of this kind.”6 Unfortunately he
+an opportunity hereafter of dealing more fully with ideas of this kind.”6 Unfortunately never did he have such an

 provides us with an excellent point of departure—even an Archimedian